kwquan/ProjectSkyhaul/README.md

 "LANDING" > "UNLOADING" > "UNLOADED" \
 Once destination is reached, command can either:
 1) refuel drone: upon which drone continues it's next delivery
-2) retire drone: upon which drone is shutdown and awaits commmand to restart
+2) retire drone: upon which drone is shutdown and awaits command to restart

 # Notes